-Rita Worner, immigration and employment law specialist at Queen City Law, has completed a new whitepaper on “Exploitation of Migrants”.
-Rita explores some of the aspects of immigration law and how it affects migrants.
+QCL are immigration and employment law specialists here is a new whitepaper on “Exploitation of Migrants”.
+This article explores some of the aspects of immigration law and how it affects migrants.

 Unfortunately, new migrants can sometimes be targets of unscrupulous employers who are willing to take advantage of their vulnerable position.
 It is not uncommon to read stories in the newspaper about employees being paid less than minimum wage, forced to pay their own wages and tax, and being treated unfairly.
 Immigration New Zealand (INZ) is now toughening up their stance on such exploitative behaviour.